IMPORTANT UPDATE: Clear Creek County is no longer offering community testing.

 At-Home COVID-19 Rapid Test Kits are available to every home in the United States free of charge.

 - To order yours today, click here.
 FAQs FAQs FAQs FAQs

 - Rapid test kits are also available for free pick-up from Public Health at the Clear Creek County Health & Wellness Center while supplies last.

 - Self-report a positive test here.
 FAQs FAQs

 Should I get tested for COVID-19?

-COVID-19 symptoms usually appear within 2 to 4 days of exposure.
-People with COVID-19 may be asymptomatic, this means they or you have COVID but are not exhibiting any symptoms.
+COVID-19 symptoms usually appear within two to four days of exposure.
+People with COVID-19 may be asymptomatic, this means they or you have COVID but are not showing any symptoms.
 You should get tested if:

 - you have been in close contact with someone who has tested positive for COVID-19